 I run an adoption consulting firm called The R House Adoption Consultants with my husband.
 I am co-owner with my two dearest friends of a handmade sterling silver jewelry shop called The R House Couture and an all-natural soap company called Spotted Owl Soap.

-I’m the Head Editor of Adoption.com where I work with the amazing people at Elevati to change the face of adoption worldwide.
+I’m the Editor-in-Chief of Adoption.com where I work with the amazing people at Elevati to change the face of adoption worldwide.
 I also run the social media for The Healing Group–a therapy clinic especially for women and their unique needs.

 I am a proud member of UbiChamps, Pollinate Media Group, Clever Girls Collective, Izea Media, Social Spark, Mom It Forward Blogger Network, Social Media Chimps and Lijit Advertising.
-I also work with Blogportunity.
-I’m also an affiliate with Amazon.
+I work with Blogportunity on occasion and I’m also an affiliate with Amazon.

 I have previously served on on the local board for the West Valley Chapter of Families Supporting Adoption (FSA) as the Community Outreach chair.
 I have also served on the National Board for FSA running their blog and presenting at their international annual conference 5 times from 2008-2010.
 I have presented at regional FSA conferences in Arizona, Washington, Utah and Colorado and at the Utah Adoption Council’s (UAC) annual conference.
 I’ve also presented and been the keynote speaker at local adoptive couple retreats.

 I helped launch Adoption Voices while serving as their Community Manager in 2009.

 I taught elementary school for 4 years (although I had 6 sets of students) before I got to become a full-time mom.

 Oh yeah, I despise chocolate ice cream.